rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  And the idea was that because you were in the eye mask,
 *  you were in enough of a dream that you would be able
 *  to link the waking state recognition of the light, et cetera.
-*  So, okay, people get it.
+*  Okay, people get it.
 *  I purchased that product.
 *  I used it.
 *  I thought perhaps there was an effect, quote unquote,